Chuppa2WasTaken/Roblox-Multi-Instance/README.md

 I'm not the best at stuff like this but with the help of some tutorials, it somehow worked.

+**THIS IS ONLY AS A SMALL PROGRAM, IT IS NOT TO BE USED PERMANENTLY DUE TO THE FACT IT IS NOT MAINTAINED OR FIXED**

 ***

 # .NET REQUIRED